+31 (0) 208455955

-The Merchant House on Herengracht 254 presents and sells contemporary art.
+The Merchant House presents and sells contemporary art.
 Established by Marsha Plotnitsky in 2012 as a modern take on the Amsterdam tradition of a merchant, it is a self-supporting exhibition space.
 Taking inspiration from our location, we seek to explore the city as a critical nexus and reconnect with the avant-garde themes that exemplify it.

 At The Merchant House, we feel there is a real need for mixed venues dedicated to contemporary art, business, and culture in Amsterdam today—post-crisis and with the reopening of its great museums.
 Our plan is to rely on dynamic social networks to create a flexible program and to invite people for art exhibitions, talks, concerts, and social evenings encouraging an exchange of ideas in different fields.